Master of Science Program

 - Jun Wang, Visiting Professor, Head of the Laboratory of Multiscale Neurodynamics for Intelligent Systems

 - Denis Zorin, Adjunct Professor

-Students are actively involved into research activity starting from Term 3.
+Students are actively involved in research activity starting from Term 3.

 Main research areas: